 There is a statutory right of access (certain exemptions apply) to personal data under the Data Protection Act 2018.
 The right of access here is to personal data held on computer or on structured manual files and the data subject is entitled to be informed whether any personal data concerning themselves is being held by the "data controller", i.e. Stratford-on-Avon District Council.

-If you wish to submit a Freedom of Information request, please click on the button below:Submit FOI Request
+If you wish to submit a Freedom of Information request, please click on the button below, alternatively you can email your request to firstname.lastname@example.org.Submit FOI Request